Computing Technology for Math Excellence Logo

 Classroom Teacher Web Pages

 Classroom Web pages are ideal for keeping parents informed and for showcasing student work.
-Teachers might post general classroom information such as curricular learning goals, schedules/calendars, assignments/due dates, conduct expectations, upcoming events, and other classroom news.
-Consider using Google Calendar or Google Spreadsheet, the latter of which has many of the features found in Microsoft's Excel, for those communications.
-You can set up who can view and modify the documents you create, and what calendar details they see.
-Registration is free.
+Teachers might post general classroom information such as grade level standards for content areas, curricular learning goals, texts and other instructional materials that will be used, schedules/calendars, assignments/due dates, homework tips, parent resources, conduct expectations, upcoming events, and other classroom news.

-Students will benefit from examples of work related to assignments that meets standards, assessment rubrics, research sites for kids, homework help sites, and curriculum-related sites for additional practice.
-Reading and math sites would be particularly relevant because states receiving federal funding will measure students' progress in those areas annually in Grades 3-8 and at least once in Grades 10-12 by 2005-2006.
+Students will benefit from examples of work related to assignments that meets standards, assessment rubrics, research sites for kids, homework help sites, and curriculum-related sites for additional practice, including sites with podcasts and vodcasts to review concepts studied in the curriculum.
+Reading and math sites would be relevant, particularly in relation to assessments of the Common Core Standards or state adopted standards.
 Computing Technology for Math Excellence provides extensive resources for teaching and learning mathematics.
-This site also contains reading resources at our Research Corner because poor reading skills are associated with poor performance in mathematics.
+This site also contains a section on reading with multiple resources because poor reading skills are associated with poor performance in mathematics.

 Back to top